astrotars/the-stream-swiftui/README.md

 }
 ```

 This `NavigationView` wrapper allows us to push new views on the stack and provides transitions and a back button.
 Since we have a nice navigation bar, we add a small title to the application.
-The list of people now looks like this:
+The list of people now looks like this (ignore the chat bubble for now as it's explained next):

 ![](images/user-list.png)

-Notice the nice navigation bar at the top now.
+Notice the default navigation bar at the top now.
 This is present on all screens now and automatically provides a back button if we push a new view on the navigation stack, such as our 1-on-1 chat.
-Let's see push a new view on the stack
+This allows the user to get back to the main view when they're done chatting.
+Let's see push a chat view on the stack.

 ### Step 2: Starting a Chat

 Now that we have a `NavigationView` at the top of our hierarchy, we can build a `NavigationLink` to show the chat.
 Since we'd like to preserve the follow action, we'll place a start chat icon next to the follow icon.
 We'll also make the whole row clickable.
-This means that unless the user explicitly clicks the follow icon, we'll start a chat.
-Here's the `PeopleView` code now:
+This means that unless the user explicitly clicks the follow icon (from part 1), we'll start a chat.
+Here's `PeopleView` with these udpates:

 ```swift
 // ios/TheStream/PeopleView.swift:3